Sakushinkan

 The spiritual sphere, Shumon, follows the teachings of Shugendo, the path of mountain monks (Yamabushi), and mainly involves the practice of meditative techniques.

-Indeed, the temple not only serves as a place for martial practice but also as the spiritual abode of Sakushinkan, where students, regardless of their religious beliefs, draw teachings and practices for their inner growth under the guidance of Ven.
-Seiun, the master.
-Although the religious aspect is clearly present within the temple's walls, for Sakushinkan, this place was born with similar but not identical purposes: to provide martial training and spiritual guidance for the inner development of its students.
+Indeed, the temple not only serves as a place for martial practice but also as the spiritual abode of Sakushinkan, where students, regardless of their religious beliefs, follow the spiritual teachings and practices guided by Master Ven.
+Seiun for their inner growth.
+Although the religious aspect is clearly present within the temple's walls, for the Sakushinkan school, this place was born with similar but not identical purposes: to provide martial training and spiritual guidance for the inner development of its students.
 In fact, it is here that the most direct contact with the lineage tradition continued by Sakushinkan takes place.

 However, the role of Tenryuzanji extends beyond the boundaries of our school.
-The temple serves as a place of meditation, study, silence, contemplation, well-being, and listening for many individuals, offering them the opportunity to experience prayer, meditation, and other activities aimed at inner growth firsthand.
+The temple serves as a place of meditation, study, silence, contemplation, well-being, and listening for many individuals, allowing them the opportunity to experience prayer, meditation, and other activities aimed at their inner growth.